“A delight, and a beautiful bit of art.” -Allen Levi, Theo of Golden

 Dear Book Club,

-I wrote THE BRUNSWICK with the hopes of creating my favorite kind of book—redemptive but layered, historical but still relatable, and full of the tension and banter of great love stories but with the values I’m hoping to instill in my daughters.
+I wrote THE BRUNSWICK with the hope of creating my favorite kind of book—redemptive but layered, historical but relevant, and full of the tension and banter of great love stories but with the values I’m hoping to instill in my daughters.

 I hope I did it!
 (And I hope you like those kinds of books too.)